FederatedAI/FATE/cluster-deploy/README.md

 ## 1. Module Information

-In a party, FATE (Federated AI Technology Enabler) has the following 8 modules, including 7 offline related modules and 1 online related module.
-The specific module information is as follows:
+In a party, FATE (Federated AI Technology Enabler) has the following 8 modules,The specific module information is as follows:

-### **1.1.
-Offline Module**

 | Module Name         | Port of module | Method of deployment                                | Module function                                              |
 | ------------------- | -------------- | --------------------------------------------------- | ------------------------------------------------------------ |